2006

 Brightview Huskies Fastball Team

-If you were searching for a particular person or team whose achievements should be recognized
+If know of a person or team whose achievements should be recognized

-please consider nominating them to the Wetaskiwin and County Sports Hall of Fame.
+please consider submitting a nomination to the Wetaskiwin and County Sports Hall of Fame.
 Read about criteria and the nomination process or get the nomination form by following this link.

 Wetaskiwin and County Sports Hall of Fame